-Night Armour - a short film comedy, directed by Carolina Giammetta, starred Elizabeth Berrington and Dan Fredenburgh.
+Night Armour - a short film comedy, directed by Carolina Giammetta and produced by Georgina French, starred Elizabeth Berrington and Dan Fredenburgh.
 It made official selection at 16 global film festivals and achieved many top awards including Best Picture, Best Comedy, Best Short and Best International Short.

 Ten Glorious Seconds - a sensitive short film drama featuring David Suchet and directed by BBC's Simon PItts.
 This film was sponsored by Bupa and achieved worldwide success on the internet where it has been viewed tens of thousands of times.

-Smile - a dark film thriller directed by the acclaimed Carolina Giammetta and starring Deborah Cornelius and Joe Tucker.
+Smile - a dark film thriller directed by the acclaimed Carolina Giammetta, and produced by French Fancy Productions, starring Deborah Cornelius and Joe Tucker.
 It made official selection at 15 global film festivals including two BAFTA qualifiers and was also nominated for Best Director and Best Score.